Weston Wilson had nearly 2,900 minor league at-bats. Phils' rookie hit HR in his first in the majors

 Marlon Anderson was the last Phillies player to homer in his first MLB at-bat, on Sept.
 8, 1998.

+Wilson's final line: 1 for 1 with three runs scored, one homer, two walks and one steal.

-Wilson was selected by the Milwaukee Brewers in the 17th round of the 2016 draft, and had 2,836 plate appearances in the minor leagues until he was called up Sunday from Triple-A Lehigh Valley.
+Wilson was selected by the Milwaukee Brewers in the 17th round of the 2016 draft, and had 642 hits and 92 homers in the minor leagues until he was called up Sunday from Triple-A Lehigh Valley.

+“I've had a lot of at-bats,” Wilson said.
+“Just remembered that, that this isn't the first one.”

-Wilson was greeted by teammate Bryce Harper at the top step of the team's dugout, while his family cheered on one of the newest Phillies from the Citizens Bank Park stands.
+Wilson was greeted after his homer by teammate Bryce Harper at the top step of the team's dugout, while his family cheered on one of the newest Phillies from the stands.

 Wilson's parents, sister, brother and wife were part of a cheering section for the rookie who was called up after outfielder Brandon Marsh went on the injured list.